-The display port is used for the PC monitor's RGB color display or with an encoder for an RGB video color display.
-Data is transferred on the display interface with the Mpact Serial and/or the Peripheral I/O parallel interface used for control functions.
+The display port is used for the PC monitor's RGB color display.
+Analog RGB signals are generated by an internal 170-MHz RAMDAC and the Mpact Serial interface can be used for display control functions.

 Digital Audio Port

 The digital audio port is used for both analog codecs and digital S/PDIF devices for input and output.
 Data is transferred on the Peripheral I/O interface along with control.